phac-nml/beave/README.md

 >>> beave match -q src/beave/tests/data/R1KC1K.head.tsv -r src/beave/tests/data/R1KC1K.tail.tsv -t 101 -l average -c 8
 ```

+### matrix

 In some instances you may have no need to perform clustering and simply want a distance matrix for other downstream purposes.
-The matrix option can perform this task and generate a matrix or all pairwise distances in a molten format. e.g. SampleID*1, SampleID_2, dist*{hamming,normalized}
+The matrix option can perform this task and generate a matrix or all pairwise distances in a molten format. e.g. SampleID_1, SampleID_2, dist_{hamming,normalized}

 ```Bash
 >>> beave matrix --help